 Cons:

-We started testing this jacket in the fall of 2022 and it quickly became our go-to jacket for winter runs.
-As outlined above, the jacket truly hits a perfect balance of insulation and breathability in the correct spots.
+We started testing this jacket in the fall of 2022, and it quickly became our go-to jacket for cold winter runs.
+Shortly after, it found its way into our Best Cold Weather Running Gear guide as our favorite winter jacket.
+As outlined above, the jacket hits a perfect balance of insulation and breathability in the correct spots.
 It came in handy, particularly when facing a headwind, as the boosted insulation on the chest helped keep the core cozy.
-Meanwhile, the R1 back panel does an excellent job of wicking moisture and allowing it to breathe out.
+Meanwhile, the R1 back panel does an excellent job of wicking moisture.

-Patagonia has always been a leader in the outdoor industry when it comes to environmental considerations and practices.
-This jacket is made in a Fair Trade Certified factory, and the company is part of the 1% for the Planet program, donating a percentage of its profits to environmental organizations.
-To make the jacket more environmentally friendly, Patagonia has used a perfluoride compound (PFC)-free durable water repellent (DWR) coating on the 100%-recycled polyester shell to make the jacket water resistant.
-The insulation is also made up of 93%-recycled polyester.
+Patagonia has always been a leader in the outdoor industry in terms of environmental considerations and practices.
+Patagonia manufactures this jacket in a Fair Trade Certified factory, and the company is part of the 1% for the Planet program, donating a percentage of its profits to environmental organizations.
+To make the jacket more environmentally friendly, Patagonia has used a PFAS-free durable water repellent (DWR) coating on the 100%-recycled polyester shell to make the jacket water resistant.
+The insulation is 93%-recycled polyester.

 Weight: 11.8 ounces (335 grams) | Shell material: 100% recycled polyester ripstop with a PFC-free DWR finish | Insulation material: 93% recycled 40-gram FullRange polyester